Su v. Stephen Wise Temple

 In March 2016, the trial court agreed with the Temple, basing its decision on the landmark U.S. Supreme Court case Hosanna-Tabor v.
 EEOC, which Becket won on behalf of a Lutheran elementary school in 2012.
 In Hosanna-Tabor, the Court unanimously recognized a principle of the First Amendment known as the ministerial exception, which states that the government should not interfere with religious institutions’ decisions about the employment of their ministers – including teachers in religious schools.

 The State of California appealed the trial court’s decision, arguing that the ministerial exception does not apply to the Temple in this case.
 In July 2018, Becket – joined by the Church Of God In Christ denomination, one of the largest African-American denominations in the United States – filed a friend-of-the-court brief at the California Court of Appeals for the Fourth Appellate District.
 On March 8, 2019, the Court of Appeals ruled against the Temple, and on June 19, 2019, the California Supreme Court denied further review.
-The Temple has announced that it plans to appeal to the United States Supreme Court.

 Houses of worship have the right to make their own decisions when it comes to choosing how their religious ministers will conduct religious ministry.
 Thus, the Temple, not the government, gets to determine how ministry should be performed by the ministers who teach Jewish religious values and traditions to young children.